slavaim/riscv-notes/busybox/initramfs.md

 # Execute the shell
 exec sh

-# Create new mountpoint in RAM, make it our new root location and overlay it
-# with our storage area (if overlay area exists at all).
-This operation invokes
-# the script '/etc/03_init.sh' as the new init process.
-#exec /etc/02_overlay.sh

 echo "(/init) - you can never see this unless there is a serious bug..."

 # Wait until any key has been pressed.